Siddharth-Shrivastava7/Corpus-Callosum-Instance-Segmentation/README.md

 # Corpus-Callosum-Instance-Segmentation
-Corpus Callosum being parcellated and segmented at once using Deep Learning
+Corpus Callosum being parcellated and segmented at once using Deep Learning (end to end)